phi-lira/phi-lira.github.io/GettingStarted/overview.md

 ![Graphics Settings]({{ site.url }}/assets/images//graphicssettings.JPG)

 Your game and scene view should should look just be a black image now.

+You will notice that now your game and scene view, and even previews are black.
+This is because when you override Unity with a custom render pipeline you are not only overriding just the game camera but every camera type that is used to render in Unity.
+Scene, Game, Preview, even reflection probes will be replaced by your custom rendering.

 There you are!
 You've create your own first (and very effient) renderer.

-You will notice that now your game and scene view, and even previews are black.
-This is because when you override Unity with a custom render pipeline you are not only overriding the game camera but every camera type that is used to render in Unity.
-Scene, Game, Preview, even reflection probes will be replaced by your custom rendering.

-## What's next?
-For the next lesson we will learn about how to create shaders and draw your first triangle.

 ## What If I got lost?
 You can check the final scripts and project in this [github](https://github.com/phi-lira/learnsrp).
 Open the project and you will find all scripts and the Unity scene in the folder `01`.

+## Exercise
+In the `Render` callback we receive a list of cameras.
+Change our render pipeline to loop through all cameras and clear the screen with the camera background color.

+## What's next?
+For the next lesson we will learn about how to create shaders and draw your first triangle.